Brief History of Gambling in New York

 Q. Why is the gambling age lower than in the rest of the United States?

-Q. Will New York allow legal online poker sites to be offered alongside the state lottery online?
+Q. Will New York allow regulated online poker sites to be offered alongside the state lottery online?

 A. This remains to be seen.
 The state is cautious about allowing lottery tickets to be purchased online, thus its lack of implementation many months after the Department of Justice ruling.
 Once the lottery is taken to the Internet, the viability of legal online poker sites for New York will likely be examined and may be brought before the state legislature.